Filter

 Greasy Heel, Mud Fever & Hoof Hygiene for Wet Conditions

-Rainscald, a similar concern across the upper body, can occur under the same environmental stresses.
-These issues should always be discussed with your hoof care or equine professional, but day-to-day skin and hoof hygiene still plays a major role.
+Rainscald, a similar concern affecting the upper body, can appear under comparable conditions.
+These changes should always be discussed with your hoof care or equine professional, but consistent day to day skin and hoof hygiene remains an important part of routine care.

 🐴 For when your horse’s skincare routine is suddenly your job.